Have some old baseball cards? Here’s what to know before you try to sell - NewsBreak

 While some took that time and money to the housing market, others took it to a different, equally hot market – the trading card market.
 In some cases, the market was so hot and the desire so great that retailers like Target had to restrict access to its trading card department.

-During the first half of 2021 alone, eBay reports $2 billion in trading cards transactions occurred on its site, with an average of one sports trading card being purchased every second.
+During the first half of 2021 alone, eBay reports $2 billion in trading card transactions occurred on its site, with an average of one sports trading card being purchased every second.

 For those who already found themselves with sports trading cards in hand, you may be wondering, now what?